 Your own body attacking cells in your stomach.
 Called autoimmune gastritis, this type of gastritis occurs when your body attacks the cells that make up your stomach lining.
 This reaction can wear away at your stomach's protective barrier.

 - Other diseases and conditions.
-Gastritis may be associated with other medical conditions, including HIV/AIDS, Crohn's disease and parasitic infections.
+Gastritis may be associated with other medical conditions.
+These may include HIV/AIDS, Crohn's disease, celiac disease, sarcoidosis and parasitic infections.

 Left untreated, gastritis may lead to stomach ulcers and stomach bleeding.
 Rarely, some forms of chronic gastritis may increase your risk of stomach cancer.
 This risk is increased if you have extensive thinning of the stomach lining and changes in the lining's cells.